Welsh Wine – White Castle Vineyard

 White Castle Vineyard is owned by Robb & Nicola Merchant, it is situated in the beautiful rolling countryside of Monmouthshire in the village of Llanvetherine close to the towns of Abergavenny and Monmouth.

-The 5 acre vineyard is planted on a gentle south facing slope that is ideal for growing vines and ripening grapes for Welsh wine.
+The 7 acre vineyard is planted on gentle slopes that are ideal for growing vines and ripening grapes for Welsh wine.

 White Castle Vineyard is dedicated to producing a variety of quality welsh wines using first class viticultural practices.

 Visitors are warmly invited to visit White castle Vineyard to experience the beauty and tranquillity of our rural setting.

 We have our Award Winning Quality Welsh Wine available for purchase from the Cellar Door.

 Cellar door open Friday, Saturday, Sunday & Bank holidays 10-5pm for wine tasting, wine purchases and Gifts.

 Our Welsh cheese platter lunches are available by prior arrangement.

 We offer a conducted vineyard tour followed by wine tasting @ 3pm Friday – Sunday & Bank holidays.

 We can open Monday – Thursday by prior arrangement.